aio-libs/aiosignal/.github/ISSUE_TEMPLATE.md

 ## Your environment

 <!-- Describe the environment you have that lead to your issue.
-     This includes aiohttp version, OS, proxy server and other bits that are related to your case.
+     This includes the aiosignal version, OS and anything else that is related to your case.

-     IMPORTANT: aiohttp is both server framework and client library.
-     For getting rid of confusing please put 'server', 'client' or 'both' word here.
      -->